rbturnbull/orthoflow/docs/workflow_dev.md

     - make this step optional, as not all users will want to use this
     - run the OGs that are not SC-OGs through OrthoSNAP
     - use the occupancy threshold given by the user
+    - Note: At the moment SNAP-OG works from the trees inferred in OrthoFinder.
+Ideally we'd implement our own tree inference including support values as that allows OrthoSNAP to take phylogenetic uncertainty into account.

 6. Post-orthogroup organisation